Tim Cheveldae: Retirement

-Cheveldae would return to the Saskatoon Blades as an assistant coach for two seasons following his playing career.

-Cheveldae was also on the roster for the First Annual Detroit Red Wings Alumni Showdown in Detroit on February 19, 2005, as the Red Wings alumni team would lose to the Maple Leafs alumni team 10–9 in a shootout.

-According to The Hockey News, Cheveldae is currently working as a firefighter at the Dundurn military base in Saskatchewan.
+Following his playing career, Cheveldae returned to the Saskatoon Blades as an assistant coach for two seasons.
+Cheveldae was also on the roster for the First Annual Detroit Red Wings Alumni Showdown on February 19, 2005, in Detroit.
+The Red Wings alumni team lost to the Maple Leafs alumni team 10–9 in a shootout.
+According to The Hockey News, Cheveldae currently works as a firefighter at the Dundurn military base in Saskatchewan.

+In that time he has won 3 consecutive Firehall Annual Pickleball Championships.
+Additionally he has won the Pickleball Saskatchewan Provincial Tournament - 2025 Doubles 56+ Mixed 4.0 DUPR Gold Medal with partner Marilyn Barrington.